 The dog, in his mind, is convinced HE is the leader to humans.
 These are NOT Toy Poodle traits, but rather traits brought on by meek owners.
 Make sure you are your dog’s firm, consistent, confident pack leader, providing daily mental and physical exercise in order to have a trustworthy, mentally stable dog.

-Toy Poodles are good for city life as well as country living.
+Toy Poodle puppies are good for city life as well as country living.
 Given enough exercise, they are not active indoors.
 They will lie right next to you and are more sedate when indoors, although they love to play outdoors and are a highly intelligent breed, so they do like lots of thoughtful activities to stimulate their mentality.
 They will do okay without a yard provided you allow him ample time and space to exercise, like a daily walk or job.

 These are active little dogs that need a daily walk.
 Play will take care of a lot of their exercise needs, however, as with all breeds, play will not fulfill their primal instinct to walk.
 Dogs that do not get to go on daily walks are more likely to display behavior problems.
 They will also enjoy a good romp in a safe, open area off lead, such as a large, fenced-in yard.
 Be careful with your Toy Poodle around other larger dogs as they are small and delicate and you want to make sure to protect them around other more aggressive animals.